Security Tightened for 2010 Olympic Games

 If you’re heading to Vancouver for the Olympic Games, prepare for increased security.

-Why is it that stupidity on the part of a few people has to cost everyone else millions of dollars?
+WHY IS IT THAT stupidity on the part of a few people has to cost everyone else millions of dollars?

 Leave it to the would-be airplane bomber on Christmas Day and the White House party crashers to get everyone worked up over potential security breaches at the Olympic Games.